NEWS RELEASE

 Harumi 3-chome Project

-The planned redevelopment site is the intersection of the axis that connects the city center, such as Tsukiji and Ginza, with the waterfront area.
-With the approval of the complex, the offices and hotel are arranged in separate buildings, and a green space that connects with the adjacent Reimeibashi Park is developed in front of the complex.
-At the same time, a deck is connected to the opposite Harumi Daisan Park, and the development of a multi-level pedestrian network aims to create an appearance that is rooted in the local community.
-The design of the two buildings was inspired by the natural phenomenon known as "ship wakes," creating facade that is appropriate for the gateway to the Harumi area.
+The planned redevelopment site is at the intersection of axes connecting central Tokyo areas such as Tsukiji and Ginza with the waterfront area.
+Certified as a single housing complex, the office and hotel are arranged in separate buildings, and a green space connecting with the adjacent Reimeibashi Park is being developed in front of the site.
+At the same time, a deck is being used to connect the site to Harumi Third Park opposite, creating a multi-level pedestrian network with the aim of creating an appearance that is rooted in the local community.
+The design of the two buildings was inspired by the natural phenomenon known as "ship wakes," creating facade befitting the gateway to the Harumi area.

 [+EMOTION Award]